 These forms are governed by the Law on Associations and the Law on Foundations, respectively.

-In addition, the Law on Public Benefit Activity and Volunteerism (PBA Law), enacted in 2003 and amended in 2010, 2011, 2012 and 2013, permits Polish NPOs to seek designation as Public Benefit Organizations (PBOs).
+In addition, the Law on Public Benefit Activity and Volunteerism (PBA Law), enacted in 2003 and amended in 2010, 2011, 2012, 2013, 2014, and 2015, permits Polish NPOs to seek designation as Public Benefit Organizations (PBOs).
 With certain exceptions, associations and foundations are eligible to apply for PBO status.
-Joint-stock companies, limited liability companies, sports clubs that have the legal form of companies, church-based corporate entities, social cooperatives and associations of local government units are also eligible for PBO status once they satisfy the requirements specified in the Law on Public Benefit Activity and Volunteerism.
+Joint-stock companies, limited liability companies, sports clubs that have the legal form of companies, church-based corporate entities, social cooperatives, and associations of local government units are also eligible for PBO status once they satisfy the requirements specified in the Law on Public Benefit Activity and Volunteerism.
 However, these types of organizations cannot qualify as "nongovernmental organizations" according to the legal definition provided in the law (PBA Law Article 3(2)).

 Several NPO forms are beyond the scope of this Note because of their limited interaction with U.S. grantmakers, including: social cooperatives, associations of local government units, church-based corporate entities, and organizations such as the Polish Red Cross or the Polish Welfare Committee.

 Public Benefit Organizations are exempt from paying corporate tax on income devoted to their statutory goals (Law on Corporate Income Tax (CIT Law) 17.1c).
-As of June 2014, approximately 8,600 organizations have PBO status.
-A comprehensive PBO database is available in Polish from the official website of the Department of Public Benefit at the Ministry of Labor and Social Policy.
+As of September 2016, approximately 8,700 organizations have PBO status.
+A comprehensive PBO database is available in Polish from the official website of the Department of Social Economy and Public Benefit at the Ministry of Family, Labor, and Social Policy.
 Associations and foundations that do not apply or qualify for PBO status are exempt from paying corporate tax if their statutory objectives fall within particular categories, including science, education, culture, sports, environmental protection, support for technical infrastructure in rural areas, health care, social care, and charity (CIT Law 17.1.4).
 These NPOs, however, must pay tax on unrelated business income under certain circumstances.
 NPOs falling outside those categories, such as associations and foundations that neither qualify as PBOs nor pursue the statutory objectives listed above, generally must pay corporate tax on their income, including grants.

 Poland also subjects certain sales of goods and services to VAT, with a fairly narrow range of exempt activities.